 - Turn grill on to 300°F and place wrapped sliders on grill for 3-4 minutes while grill is heating up to warm sliders

-- Unwrap and serve (in time for kick off)
+- Unwrap and serve (in time for kick-off)

 PRO TIP: I leave out the parmesan cheese and pine nuts from my pesto and only add them if my guests dietary restrictions allow.
 For the red pepper hummus, I purchased regular hummus (I usually make my own, but this time I had grilled red peppers in my refrigerator and blended the store bought hummus with the fresh peppers to make a semi-homemade hummus.
-I will post my full Grilled Red Pepper Hummus in future blog.